 3. Developing mitigative segments

-We add or modify route segments based on feedback from the public and from our team of specialists.
+• We add or modify route segments based on feedback during the engagement process and from our team of specialists.
 (For more information, see the section of this brochure titled "What are mitigative segments?")

 4. Determining a preferred route